rackspace/runway/docs/source/runway_config.rst

   :type: bool
   :value: false

-  Optionally exclude the git branch name when determining the current :ref:`deploy environment <term-deploy-env>`.
+  Optionally exclude the git branch name when determining the current :term:`Deploy Environment`.

-  This can be useful when using the directory name or environment variable to set the :ref:`deploy environment <term-deploy-env>` to ensure the correct value is used.
+  This can be useful when using the directory name or environment variable to set the :term:`Deploy Environment` to ensure the correct value is used.

   .. rubric:: Example
   .. code-block:: yaml